Blue Sulphur Hotel (1885-1920s)

 By 1909 the railroad had relocated its main tracks to the back of the hotel on the opposite side of the river.
 Almost immediately the hotel began to feel the effects of losing this direct connection with the railroad.
 Bookings and interest in the hotel began to dramatically decline and sometime in the early teens the hotel closed its doors.

-There was an attempt to reopen the hotel in the 1920s but it never regained its popularity that it had back in the day.
-It is said by some of the locals still living that in the 1950s you could enter the old building and still find the old registers with the visitor's names.
-In 2000 the site of the hotel and the springs was filled in as a new bridge was constructed connecting US 60 and county route 17.
+There was an attempt to reopen the hotel in the 1920s but it never regained the popularity that it had back in the day.
+It was said by some locals that in the 1950s, one could enter the old building and still find the old registers with the visitor's names.
+In 2000, the site of the hotel and the spring was filled in as a new bridge was constructed connecting US 60 and County Route 17.
 The bridge was named in Mr. Flodding's honor.

 Newspaper; Herald Advertiser, The Sunday Advertiser